wbsg-uni-mannheim/PyDI/PyDI/wiki/Home.md

 # Utils

-Utils provides shared helpers used across the framework, notably a similarity metric registry and consistent logging for LLM invocations.
+Utils provides shared helpers used across the framework, notably a similarity metric registry using the `textdistance` package and consistent logging for LLM invocations.

-Similarity Metric Registry
+The Similarity Metric Registry

 `PyDI.utils.similarity_registry.SimilarityRegistry` centralizes access to similarity functions with name/category lookup and recommended sets for common use cases.

 Available Metrics